ColbySong/Custom_Atom_Package/README.md

 # Custom Atom Package
-custom atom plugin written in ES6 which find image urls based on user query.
+custom atom plugin written in ES6 which find image urls or code from stackoverflow based on user query.